joaquimscosta/jc1024/README.md

 The project includes integration tests for the `CheckoutUseCase` to ensure the correctness of the rental process.
 These tests cover various scenarios such as invalid discounts and rental charge calculations.

-Example test case: `CheckoutUseCaseIntegrationTest`
+Example test case: `CheckoutServiceIntegrationTest`

-Invalid Discount: Tests that an `InvalidDiscountException` is thrown when the discount percentage is invalid.
+- Invalid Discount: Tests that an `InvalidDiscountException` is thrown when the discount percentage is invalid.
+- Holiday and Weekend Charges: Tests the implementation of holiday and weekend charges under various scenarios.

+### Core Functionality Tests

+The project includes tests for core functionality and critical paths to ensure system accuracy.

 ## Usage